attilammagyar/js80p/README.md

 the filter envelope, so the harder you play, the brighter the sound gets.
 The mod wheel first opens up a global filter, then starts brightening the sound and adds a tremolo effect.
-The pitch wheel, besides note pitch, also affects the Echo and Reverb effects, so you can play with the pitch long after all notes have been released.
+The pitch wheel, besides note pitch, also affects the room size of the Reverb effect, so you can play with the pitch long after all notes have been released.
 Aftertouch adds a vibrato effect to the note belonging to the highest pressed key.

 <a href="#toc">Table of Contents</a>